luizbgomide/sovereign/rules.md

 If this is the first level they’ve taken in the Feat, they might be granted a bonus skill.
 During character creation, this bonus skill pick is treated like any other skill pick.
 Taken as part of advancement, however, it counts as three skill points spent toward increasing the skill.

-This is enough to raise a nonexistent skill to level 1, or boost a level 1 skill to level-2.
+This is enough to raise a level -1 skill to level 1, or boost a level 1 skill to level-2.
 They may do this even if they aren’t high-enough level to normally qualify for a skill level that high.

 If the skill points aren’t quite enough to raise the skill to a new level, they remain as credit toward future advances.
 If applied to a skill that is already at level 4, the Delver can spend the three skill points on any other skill of their choice.